nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 ```

 #### Note
-> - With `diff = pair`, if the selected diffs have both diverged from the common ancestor commit, SmartGit will prompt you to select the order of comparison of the diffs.
->   You can swap the order if necessary.
-> - A Git diff must be possible between the two commits, e.g. the two commits should have a common ancestor.
+> With `diff = pair`, if the selected diffs have both diverged from the common ancestor commit, SmartGit will prompt you to select the order of comparison of the diffs.
+You can swap the order if needed.
+A Git diff must be possible between the two commits, i.e., they must share a common ancestor.

 ### Example - Scanning commits for TODO comments and annotating the commit with a note and an icon